Skip to main content

 }'

-Step 3: Send a payout
+Step 3: Create a payout

-curl https://api.antonpayments.com/v1/payouts \
+curl https://api.antonpayments.dev/v1/payouts \

 -X POST \